Azure/iotedge-lorawan-starterkit/README.md

 There is a logging mechanisms that output valuable information on the console of the docker container and/or as module message to IoT Hub

-You can control the logging with the following environment variables on the lorawannetworksrvmodule module:
+You can control the logging with the following environment variables on the LoRaWanNetworkSrvModule module:

 LOG_LEVEL       1          Only errors are logged (default if omitted)